darafferty/rapthor/README.md

   If the optional `@<branch|tag|hash>` is omitted, `HEAD` of the `master` branch will used.

 - Clone the git repository, and install from your working copy.
-This option is mostly used by developers, who want to make local changes:
+This option is mostly used by developers who want to make local changes:

   ```
   git clone https://git.astron.nl/RD/rapthor.git